The best and most comfortable slipcovered sofas of 2022 & how to pick them

 It’s large, deep-ish and above all has a single bench cushion that makes you want to sprawl around on the sofa like a cat.

 No joke, the space on the bench cushion is almost as large as a single bed after removing the back cushions.
-It’s also super soft yet supportive making it a favourite for naptime.
+It’s also soft-ish yet supportive making it a favourite for naptime.

-Those sloped armrests are also low enough to prop the lumbar cushions against for a make-do pillow.
+Those sloped armrests are also low enough to prop the lumbar cushions against for a make-do pillow + head rest combo.

 Speaking of lumbar pillows, you get two!
 Since the Farlov naturally has a deeper and loungier sit, these really help to prop yourself up for when it comes time to hold a conversation.